 - All UCLA students must complete a GE curriculum pattern.

 - As a transfer student, you may have fulfilled this with IGETC.

 I am the second case.
 Therefore, I would not list the GE requirements here, and I’ll simply give you links to related pages that you may find useful.

-Mathematics sequenced courses (Math 31A - 33B, hereinafter MSC) are calculated separately from the other preparation for the major courses, and must be completed with a minimum overall 2.5 GPA and a grade of “C” or better in each course.
+Mathematics sequenced subjects (Math 31A - 33B, hereinafter MSC) are calculated separately from the other preparation for the major subjects, and must be completed with a minimum overall 2.5 GPA and a grade of “C” or better in each subject.

 Repetition of more than two MSC or of any MSC more than once results in automatic dismissal from the major.
 In other words, you only have one chance to repeat a MSC.

 To declare, finish following 10 subjects.